tschortsch/cypress-wp-test-utils/README.md

 }
 ```

-* `cypress-wp-test-utils.username`: Username which is used as the default username in the `loginUser` command.
+* `username`: Username which is used as the default username in the `loginUser` command.
-* `cypress-wp-test-utils.password`: Password which is used as the default password in the `loginUser` command.
+* `password`: Password which is used as the default password in the `loginUser` command.

 ## List of available commands